Oblongmana/vscode-salesforce-doc-lookup/NOTES.md

           $(arrow-small-right) resetPasswordWithEmailTemplate(userId, sendUserEmail, emailTemplateName

 ### Opening PDF Documentation?
 An offline mode of some sort?
+_Update_: Investigated the feasibility of opening pdf inside VSCode - pretty tough at this stage.
+There are a couple of extensions out there that open PDFs and use PDF.js to render them, but none of them expose anything we could use (e.g. commands to open a pdf, navigate to a specific page or anchor.
+As they're WebView-based, we could in theory fork them, potentially add some `postMessage` handling to take an anchor or something similar.
+Would be a bit rough - one of the leading actively maintained ones is closed source (https://marketplace.visualstudio.com/items?itemName=analytic-signal.preview-pdf&ssr=false#overview), the other is open source but looks to be inactive at the moment 2021-07 (https://marketplace.visualstudio.com/items?itemName=tomoki1207.pdf).
+Don't really want to incorporate the OS one in wholecloth - while it's license-compatible, that becomes effectively a second plugin to maintain.
+Possibly worth considering, or maintaining a fork?
+Some open issues with people who'd like similar API access: https://github.com/tomoki1207/vscode-pdfviewer/issues/109 & https://github.com/tomoki1207/vscode-pdfviewer/issues/108.
+Potential path of opening PDF in browser remains open though.

 Salesforce have traditionally published Developer documentation in PDFs as well.
 Not sure whether this is currently the case, but if it is, there's a very slim possibility we could get some sort of offline mode going by bundling a pdf.